djvaron/djvaron.github.io/research.md

 ### Observing methane from geostationary orbit

-We used NOAA's Geostationary Operational Environmental Satellites (GOES) to monitor the 5-minute evolution of a large, 3-hour methane release from a natural gas pipeline in Mexico.
+We used NOAA's Geostationary Operational Environmental Satellites (GOES) to monitor the 5-minute evolution of a large methane release from a natural gas pipeline in Mexico.
 Check out <a href="https://acp.copernicus.org/preprints/acp-2022-749/" target="_blank">our preprint</a> for the full story.

 ![daniel varon methane GOES satellite harvard plume goesthumb](../images/goes-thumb.png){:height="250px" width="250px"}